Premiere of Steve Forman's 'Sprawl' at Glasgow City Halls

 Chris Swaffer is Artistic Director of the Auricle Ensemble and has guest conducted many groups, including the St. Petersburg Academic and Ukrainian State Symphony Orchestras, Ensemble 11, the Orchestra of Opera North, Slaithwaite Philharmonic, NOISE Opera and the Metropolitan Ensemble of London.

-Chris' passion for new music has seen him conduct countless premieres, including Steve Forman’s ‘Sprawl’ at City Halls and seven world premieres at the Royal Northern College of Music with contemporary music group Ensemble 11.
+Chris' passion for new music has seen him conduct countless premieres, including Steve Forman’s ‘Sprawl’ at Glasgow's City Halls and seven world premieres at the Royal Northern College of Music in Manchester with contemporary music group Ensemble 11.
 He recently premiered the opera 'Navigate the Blood' by Gareth Williams and the band 'Admiral Fallow' on a tour of Scottish distilleries for NOISE Opera, which was nominated for 'Outstanding Musical Performance' in the 2019 Herald Culture Awards.
 He conducted the first public performance of Howard Blake's Diversions for marimba in the presence of the composer with soloist Heather Corbett.
 Chris also lead a Scottish Opera Connect workshop on a new opera at Aberdeen University.
 With the Auricle Ensemble Chris directed several critically acclaimed projects, including Schoenberg's Pierrot Lunaire, a two year Mini-Mahler project and two European premieres of works by Aaron Copland.
 One of these works by Copland, 'The City', was performed live to film at the Glasgow Film Festival.
-He also conducted Auricle alongside the band Admiral Fallow, arranging two of their songs in a special gig for the Celtic Connections festival.
+He also conducted Auricle alongside the band Admiral Fallow, arranging two of their songs in a special gig for the Celtic Connections festival, and more recently performed a new commission from Sarah Hayes, alongside works by Steve Reich, Jonny Greenwood, and Frank Zappa.

 He has actively participated in courses and masterclasses all over the world including in Vienna, London, St. Petersburg and New York, studying with Harold Farberman, Johannes Vogel, George Hurst, Colin Metters, Clark Rundell, Denise Ham and others.
 Within education he has worked with over 50 youth, amateur and university orchestras holding many Principal Conductor posts including the universities of St Andrews, Glasgow and Manchester, and is the founder of the Universities of Scotland Symphony Orchestra.